Moscow: Moscow Central Circle

-The Moskovskaya Okruzhnaya Zheleznaya Doroga formed a ring around the now-downtown Moscow since 1903, but only served as a non-electrified, fueled locomotive-only railway prior to reconstruction into MCC in 2010's.
+The Moskovskaya Okruzhnaya Zheleznaya Doroga (orbital railway line) has formed a ring around Moscow's current downtown since 1903.
+However, this line was a non-electrified, locomotive-only railway before reconstruction into the MCC during the 2010s.

-The Moscow Central Circle is a 54 km urban-metro railway orbital line that encircles historical Moscow.
-It was built alongside Little Ring of the Moscow Railway, taking some of its tracks into itself as well.
-M.C.C. was opened for passenger use on 10 September 2016.
+The Moscow Central Circle is a 54 km orbital urban rail transit line that encircles historic Moscow.
+This line was built alongside the Little Ring of the Moscow Railway, incorporating some of its tracks.
+The MCC was opened for passenger use on 10 September 2016.

-The line is operated by the Moscow Government owned company MKZD through the Moscow Metro, with the Federal Government owned Russian Railways selected as the operation subcontractor.
+The MCC line is operated by the Moscow government-owned company MKZD through the Moscow Metro, with the federal government-owned Russian Railways as the operations subcontractor.